artem78/MouseTester/docs/README.md

 # Mouse Tester
-Small tool for testing mouse clicks and scroll
+Small tool for testing mouse clicks and scroll.
+It can help you detect double-clicks and accidental roll back of mouse wheel.

 ![](images/screenshot1.png)

+# How to use

+Simply move mouse cursor to program window and press buttons or scroll.
+In addition you can open journal of mouse events.

+# Download

 [Download for Windows](https://github.com/artem78/MouseTester/releases/latest)

+# ToDo

+- [ ] Show warnings if double-clicks detected
+- [ ] Port to Linux
+- [ ] Add more translations